 If the privileges of a PPL are to be exercised under VFR at night the pilot shall hold a night rating.

-A night rating extends the privileges of a PPL(A) holder by allowing a pilot to fly at night (after sunset) while exercising visual flight rules (VFR) i.e. while flying in Visual Meteorological Conditions (VMC).
+A night rating extends the privileges of a PPL(A) holder by allowing a pilot to fly at night (after sunset) while still exercising visual flight rules (VFR) i.e. while flying in Visual Meteorological Conditions (VMC).

 If you intend to become a professional pilot, the night rating qualification is a mandatory requirement for the IR(A) and CPL(A).